iBaa/PlexConnect/update/OSX/readme.txt

-How to install OpenConnect (if updating OpenConnect you must download the new scripts and perform step 2 again prior to launching the new app)
+How to install OpenConnect (if updating OpenConnect you must perform steps 1 & 2 again prior to launching the new app)

 Step 1